diogogithub/gnu-social/plugins/RedisQueue/README.md

 Installation
 ============

-This plugin is replaces other queue manager plugins, such as UnQueue, which enabled by default and which should, but is not required to be disabled.
+This plugin replaces other queue manager plugins, such as UnQueue and DBQueue.
+You don't have to disable them but it is recommended to only use a QueueManager at a time.

 addPlugin('RedisQueue', ['server' => 'your-redis-instance-and-port']);